Data model

 name varchar(255) Name of the device

-type varchar(255) Eqquipement type
+type varchar(255) Device type

-attributes varchar(255) Equipment attributes
+attributes varchar(255) Device attributes

 description longtext Description of the device

-address_ip varchar(255) IP Adress(es) of the equipment
+address_ip varchar(255) IP address(es) of the device

 vendor varchar(255) Vendor / editor for CPE search